Toyota GR Supra: Japan

 The Supra is offered in three trim levels, which are the SZ, SZ-R and RZ.
 The SZ model is powered by the 145 kW 2.0-litre engine and is equipped with 17-inch single tone wheels, manual seats, black fabric upholstery, dark silver trim and a 4-speaker sound system.
 The SZ-R model is powered by the 190 kW variation of the 2.0-litre engine and is equipped with 18-inch two tone wheels, eight-way powered seats, Alcantara/black leather upholstery, carbon fibre trim, 8.8-inch touchscreen multimedia system with 12-speaker JBL stereo sound system and a head-up display.

 The RZ model is powered by the 3.0-litre engine and is equipped with 19-inch two tone wheels.
 It also has the same interior equipments as the SZ-R model, with the difference being the use of Alcantara/red leather upholstery (black leather is available as an option) and sports pedals.
 A "Sport" mode and dual-zone climate control system, as well as the Toyota Supra Connect infotainment system is standard on all three trim levels.
 They are also equipped with Toyota Supra Safety suite, which features autonomous emergency braking, lane departure alert, blind spot monitor, adaptive cruise control and rear-cross traffic alert.
 GR Parts is also available, which includes the Toyota Gazoo Racing Recorder, which allows drivers to log their driving data to an SD card.
 This can be supplemented by using an optional dashcam, which synchronises the video with recorded information.

+In 2020, the Japanese-spec GR Supra was improved.
+For the RZ grade, the output of the 3-litre engine was increased to 387 hp.
+The Horizon Blue Edition was released, 100 units was produced the same year.

+In 2021, the 35th Anniversary Edition was released in Japan with a limited run of 35 units, to mark the 35th anniversary of the launch of the first Japanese-market Supra, the 1986 Toyota Supra (A70).
+Based on the RZ and SZ-R models, both models share matte black painted 19-inch forged aluminium wheels and a 35th-anniversary carbon ornament.
+In addition, the SZ-R grade is specially equipped with sports brakes with red painted calipers, matte black painted door mirrors.

+In 2022, the RZ grade became available with a 6-speed manual transmission and the 19-inch two tone wheels was replaced by new forged 19-inch alumunium wheels.
+A new tan-coloured interior has been added as an option for the RZ grade.